civo/docs/content/docs/kubernetes/kubernetes-volumes.md

 5m37s       Normal    FileSystemResizeRequired   persistentvolumeclaim/civo-volume-test   Require file system resize of volume on node
 ```

-Finally, recreate the pod and notice the PersistentVolumeClaim shows the new size:
+Finally, recreate the pod and notice the PersistentVolume and PersistentVolumeClaim reflect the new size:

 ```console
 $ kubectl create -f pod.yaml